18mr/documentation/editing-content.md

 Now you can edit your fork without affecting the production site!
 You know, to prevent any untoward mistakes.

+If you've already forked, and are returning to your project, [make sure you update your fork from the trunk before proceeding](https://github.com/18mr/documentation/blob/master/sync-your-fork.md).
+It'll make the tech team's job wayyyy easier!

 ## Step Two: Edit Your Content

 You can both edit existing content or create new pages right in GitHub.
 Navigate to your _personal_ repository and either open up an existing file to edit it, or create a new one by clicking on the + after the filepath links up top: